distenz/distenz/README.md

 ## things to do

-- [x] do the todos to do todos from on a later date
+- [x] do the todos, to do todos from, on a later date
 - [x] move these lists into github projects

 All is done then.